-Since 6 April 2024, the cash basis has become the default method for calculating trading profit for the self-employed and most partnerships.
+The cash basis is now the default method for calculating trading profit for the self-employed and most partnerships.

 Capital allowances are generally not relevant if you use the cash basis to calculate your trading profit.
 Expenditure on business assets, such as machinery, computers and vans, is simply deducted as an expense, although capital allowances may still be relevant when it comes to cars.